 The Black Swan at Oldstead (Oldstead, North Yorkshire) is the only restaurant in Yorkshire with a Michelin Star.
 Chef Tommy Banks is the youngest Michelin star chef in Britain and he’s been featured in several seasons of the Great British Menu.
-You’ll need to rent a car a hire a taxi to dine here.
+You’ll need to rent a car or hire a taxi to dine here.
 The Black Swan is 20 miles north of York on the edge of the North York Moors National Park.
 With a great deal of farm fresh produce at its doorstep, the menu celebrates locally grown and foraged ingredients in dishes such as ox cheek with lovage and beetroot crapaudine slowly cooked in beef fat.
 The Black Swan rents rooms as well.

 Where to Stay in York: